 Internet transactions are obviously new in Argentina, and there are no regulations nor case law that could lead us to conclude that by following certain procedures Enron’s clients will have no possibility of challenging a transaction conducted online via the Internet.

 If a third party obtains the counterparty´s password and purports the trade with Enron via the Internet, in a future legal procedure, Enron could have to prove that sufficient and reasonable diligence was exercised on its behalf to avoid third parties from obtaining the password from Enron and wrongfully using such password without being detected.
 Enron could be requested to prove the fault of the client suffering the damage in order to avoid liability.
+[We need to know who the burden of proof is on.
+If the counterparty decides they don’t like a trade is all they have to do is deny it and force us to prove we did not leak the password and prove that they indeed executed the deal?
+If so then this is a big problem for us.]

 Moreover, and as a consequence of the above, Enron may not be entitled to rely on the fact that if the password has been used all offers have emanated from that counterparty.
+[This is a requirement for trading online.
+How do we get around this problem?]

 5. Advertising Laws